 But it is what it is.
 I had given all I had.
 I will always be super proud of my time in, and especially two other things:

 - Earning a Combat Action Ribbon in ’97, while serving with Alpha Co., 1st Battalion, 8th Marines.
-(Operation Silver Wake.)
+(Tell us about your Combat Action Ribbon.
+What’s the story behind it?)

 - Serving as the Covering Force for the elite Marine Force Recon Unit that deployed with the 26th Marine Expeditionary Unit, Special Operations Capable (MEUSOC) — also in 1997.
 My platoon was often attached to Marine Force Recon, where we practiced perfecting Direct Action missions.
 We also had the privilege to operate with the Navy Seals, training at the art of fast roping and ship take-downs.
 High speed stuff, as they say, and I learned much by being around these elite warriors.
 (In sum, spent roughly six months in a training “work up” with them, plus our six months on ship.)